CerebrasResearch/nanoGNS/exact/README.md

  scaler = torch.cuda.amp.GradScaler(enabled=(dtype == 'float16'))
 ```

 The next change is to add the GNS tracking.
-These classes have the responsibility
+These classes are responsible for
-of keeping track of the buffers that are storing the per-example gradient norms
+keeping track of the buffers that store the per-example gradient norms in each
-in each layer. `gns_tracker` stores references to these buffers and gathers them
+layer. `gns_tracker` stores references to these buffers and gathers them during
-during training when `.step` is called, which allows `accumulate_gns` to log the
+training when `.step` is called, which allows `accumulate_gns` to log the GNS
-GNS statistics.
-These are later passed to the tracker for logging.
+statistics.
+These are later passed to the `tracker` for logging.

-When disabled, the `DoNothing` class does nothing, specifically it doesn't log
+When disabled, the `DoNothing` class does nothing.
+Specifically, it doesn't log
 anything and doesn't pass anything to the tracker.

 ```diff